What International Students Should Know

 Erecruiting is an Internet based recruitment program.
 An Erecruiting account will allow you to view a listing of employers who are coming to campus to interview for internships and full time jobs.
 Erecruiting will allow you to review job descriptions, access employer recruitment contact persons, link to company websites and sign up for interviews.

-Obtain an Erecruiting account from your career advisor.
+Obtain an Erecruiting account and directions from your career advisement office.

-Business Majors see Ms. Pat Bowers, Career Planning and Placement for Business Majors, Leadership Center room 222.
+Business Majors see the office of Career Planning and Placement for Business Majors, Leadership Center room 222.

 Key Tips for International Students Looking for Internships in the U.S. (Information obtained with permission from the Howard University Career Services website)